-\begin{exam} Let $H = \GL_k$, where $k = 3$, $p=5$, $q=6$, and $\tau = (3, -3, -4)$.
-On the left-hand side below, we show the jellyfish diagram of a basis element $\psi$, lying in the Stanley space indexed by the jellyfish $\F \rightrightarrows (T^+, T^-)$.
-The numbers along the paths are the exponents $d_{ij}$ in Definition~\ref{def:O Sp arc diagram}, and the squares (as usual) depict the corners of $\F$.
-On the right-hand side, we show the arc diagram of $\psi$, with the hyperedges highlighted below the vertices, and with ${\rm wt}_\g(\psi)$ computed using Proposition~\ref{prop:weight from degree sequence}: \tikzstyle{corner}=[rectangle,draw=black,thin,fill=red!70!gray, minimum size = 8pt, inner sep=2pt,text=white, font= \sffamily\bfseries] \tikzstyle{newcircle}=[circle,draw=black,thin,fill=red!70!gray, minimum size = 6pt, inner sep=1pt,text=white, font= \sffamily\bfseries] \tikzstyle{endpt}=[circle,fill=black, text=white, font= \sffamily\bfseries, minimum size = 5pt, inner sep=0pt] \tikzstyle{highlight}=[rounded corners,line width=.8em,green!50!blue,nearly transparent,cap=round] \tikzstyle{dot}=[circle,fill=lightgray, minimum size = 4pt, inner sep=0pt]
+\begin{exam} Let $H = \GL_k$, where $k = 4$, $p=4$, $q=6$, and $\sigma = (4,3,2,-3)$.
+On the left-hand side below, we implement Step 1 of Definition~\ref{def:arc diagram}, starting with the diagram of a jellyfish $(\F, T) \in \mathcal{J}(\sigma)$.
+The numbers along the lattice paths are the exponents $d_{ij}$ in Definition~\ref{def:arc diagram}, which determine a standard monomial $\xi$ lying in the Stanley space indexed by $(\F, T)$.
+On the right-hand side, we implement Step 2 of Definition~\ref{def:arc diagram} to obtain the arc diagram of $\xi$, with the hyperedges highlighted below the vertices.
+Beneath the arc diagram, we use Proposition~\ref{prop:weight from degree sequence} to compute ${\rm wt}_\g(\xi)$: \tikzstyle{sq}=[rectangle,fill=black, minimum size = 10pt, inner sep=1pt,text=white, font= \sffamily\bfseries] \tikzstyle{newcorner}=[rectangle,draw=black,thick, minimum size = 14pt, inner sep=0pt] \tikzstyle{endpt}=[circle, fill=lightgray,minimum size = 7pt, inner sep=0pt] \tikzstyle{highlight}=[rounded corners,line width=.8em,green!50!blue,nearly transparent,cap=round] \tikzstyle{dot}=[circle,fill=black, minimum size = 5pt, inner sep=0pt]

 \end{exam}